harrisonlab/Metabarcoding_projects/ITS workflow.md

 ## ITS workflow

 ### Pre-processing
-Script will:
+Script will:<br>
-1. Remove reads with both forward and reverse primers
+1. Remove reads with both forward and reverse primers<br>
-2. Remove reads with adapter contamination
+2. Remove reads with adapter contamination<br>
-3. Filter for quality and minimum length (with UTRIM)
+3. Filter for quality and minimum length (with UTRIM)<br>
 4. Convert FASTQ to single line FASTA

 ```shell